ptrkrysik/gr-gsm/README.md

 The gr-gsm project
 ==================
-The project contains gnuradio blocks and tools for receiving GSM transmissions.
+The project is based on the gsm-receiver which was written by me for Airprobe project.

+The aim is to provide set of tools that enable reliable receiving information transmitted by GSM devices.

 Installation
 ------------